zengm-games/zengm.com/src/posts/2023-08-23-groundhog-day-improvements.md

 "Players and rosters" is just how it used to work.
 Any existing leagues with Groundhog Day enabled will be switched to that option.

 Additionally, I made one other improvement that affects both Groundhog Day modes.
 In both modes, potential doesn't matter, because ratings never change.
 But previously potential and age were being used when computing a player's value (used for trades, contracts, etc.), no different than a normal league.
-Now, when Groundhog Day is enabled, player value is based only on their current ratings/stats, not on potential or age.
+Now, when Groundhog Day is enabled, player value is based only on their current ratings/stats, not on potential or age. **Update 2023-08-27:** this now only applies to the new "players only" mode.